 - With individuals and/or peer-to-peer (P2P): if you don’t know someone who sells bitcoin, you can find a lot of individual vendors in public chats and social networks.
 They should have a good reputation among other users, so, don’t forget to check that before the trade.
 A more secure P2P option is an exchange of this kind, capable to offer some guarantees to its users.

 - With crypto-exchanges: this is probably the easiest way if you’re just starting.
 The crypto-exchanges are friendly webpages administrated by individuals or registered and regulated companies.
 Of course, the last ones are safer because in case of problems the company will be responsible for your funds.
-And if you don’t understand something or you’re having some issue, you can communicate with the round the clock support (well, at least on our web).
+And if you don’t understand something or you’re having some issue, you can communicate with the round-the-clock support (well, at least on our web).

 3. Choose wisely your payment method

 Let’s say you already wrote the quantity you want to buy in the platform of your preference, and also your personal address —if corresponds— to receive the coins in your wallet or account.
 How will you pay for the Bitcoin?
 Credit card?
-Bank transference?
+Bank transfers?
 PayPal?
 Cash?

 Not every vendor has available aaall the payment methods and traditional currencies, and even if they have, the fees, requisites, and times are different for each one of them.
 And here is where we talk about PayPal: as you might already guess, yes, it’s difficult to buy Bitcoin or cryptocurrencies with PayPal.
 The reason is simple: Bitcoin transactions are irreversible and cheap, PayPal transactions aren’t.
 So, most vendors prefer not to push their luck.